 - Community Home

-Through this online discussion board you can ask questions about anything pertaining to your organization or the conference and other members are encouraged to reply if they have comments or suggestions.
+On this exclusive online discussion board, you can ask questions about anything pertaining to your organization and the conference.
+Members like you are always encouraged to reply if you have comments or suggestions.

-Introduce yourself and your organization.
-People who participate in the online community tend to be supportive and want to be helpful so make the most of this opportunity.
-It’s fun to hash out a challenge with someone you’ve never met, and then actually find yourself face-to-face at the conference!
+Get started on the right foot by introducing yourself and your organization.
+You’ll soon find that those who participate in the online community are supportive and friendly.
+In fact, it’s fun to hash out a challenge with someone you’ve never met, and then actually find yourself face-to-face at the conference!

-Organize an informal meet and greet with other community members.
+Be bold and organize an informal meet and greet with other community members.
 Is your organization considering a major new initiative?
 Solicit advice and feedback about it.
-You’re bound to run across someone who has had experience and can provide guidance.
+Through this forum, you’re bound to run across someone who has had experience and can provide guidance.

 Birds Of A Feather